mdislam1/dbt-training/README.md

-# Global Mart DBT Project
+# Data Transformation and Analytics Pipeline with DBT (Data Build Tool)

 This DBT (Data Build Tool) project is designed to transform and analyze data for Global Mart, a company that sells household items like furniture, office equipment, appliances, and electronics.
 The project includes data transformation, testing, documentation, and deployment processes.